Toyota Prius Prime Insurance Rates

 Rate estimates by individual coverage type:

-Full coverage includes $500 deductibles, liability coverage up to 30/60, and includes medical and uninsured motorist coverage.
-Rates are averaged for all U.S. states and for different Prius Prime trim levels.
+Full coverage includes $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes medical and uninsured motorist coverage.
+Rates are averaged for all U.S. states and Prius Prime trim levels.

 Price Range by Coverage and Risk

-Using a 40-year-old driver as an example, prices range range from as low as $432 for just liability coverage to a much higher rate of $2,892 for a high-risk driver policy.
+Using a 40-year-old driver as an example, prices range go from as low as $432 for just liability coverage to a high of $2,892 for a high-risk driver policy.

 Price Range by Location